 Look for him when the cicadas fade

 When with every breath and every rain

 The fan-shaped leaves fall down

 There are not the sounds within the forest that there used to be.

-Though the Historian can conjure up all that was – the poplar children, shy yet bold, the ageing men within the oaks, the rowan women who pretended indifference – this is but the virtue of a mind wed to the past.
+Though the Historian can conjure up all that was – the poplar children, shy yet bold, the ageing men within the oaks, the rowan women who pretended indifference – this is but one symptom of a mind mired in the past.

-And what the Historian conjures, like the lightest of veils, drifts away when a wind sweeps past without a mutter of leaves or the scurrying of small things.
+And what the Historian conjures, like the lightest of veils, drifts away whenever the wind sweeps past without the slightest mutter of leaves or the scurrying of small things.
 Continue reading “The Sylvan Historian”